skibrianski/abstraction/README.md

 ## todo

-- define abstract TypeParameterException & redefine the 3 related exceptions to extend it
 - test for / support type constraints that extend/super multiple other types (interfaces are limited to only one super, but probably no reason for us to be so constrained) not done: TypeReferenceToAnotherTypeReferenceAsWildcardExtendsTypeParameterTest / TypeReferenceToAnotherTypeReferenceAsWildcardSuperTypeParameterTest